grapestone5321/robond-perception/writeup_template.md

 The pcl_callback() function within RANSAC.py has been filled out to include filtering and RANSAC plane fitting.

 See [RANSAC.py](https://github.com/grapestone5321/robond-perception/blob/master/Exercise-1/RANSAC.py)

+The steps to complete this exercise are the following.
+I add screenshots of output.

+1. Downsample my point cloud by applying a Voxel Grid Filter.

+![downsampling][image1]

+2. Apply a Pass Through Filter to isolate the table and objects.

+3. Perform RANSAC plane fitting to identify the table.

+4. Use the ExtractIndices Filter to create new point clouds containing the table and objects separately.

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.